daysgobye/pragmatic_blog/README.md

-# Dante - Astro & Tailwind CSS Theme by justgoodui.com
+---
+title: undefined
+excerpt: ""
+featured: false
+publishDate: undefined
+seo: ""

+---
+# in case any one cares

 Dante is a single-author blog and portfolio theme for Astro.js.
 Featuring a minimal, slick, responsive and content-focused design.
 For more Astro.js themes please check [justgoodui.com](https://justgoodui.com/).

 [![Deploy to Netlify Button](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/JustGoodUI/dante-astro-theme)

-If you click this☝️ button, it will create a new repo for you that looks exactly like this one, and sets that repo up immediately for deployment on Netlify.
+If you click this&#9757;&#65039; button, it will create a new repo for you that looks exactly like this one, and sets that repo up immediately for deployment on Netlify.

 ## Theme Features:

-- ✅ Dark and light color mode
+- &#9989; Dark and light color mode
-- ✅ Hero section with bio
+- &#9989; Hero section with bio
-- ✅ Portfolio collection
+- &#9989; Portfolio collection
-- ✅ Pagination support
+- &#9989; Pagination support
-- ✅ Post tags support
+- &#9989; Post tags support
-- ✅ Subscription form
+- &#9989; Subscription form
-- ✅ View transitions
+- &#9989; View transitions
-- ✅ Tailwind CSS
+- &#9989; Tailwind CSS
-- ✅ Mobile-first responsive layout
+- &#9989; Mobile-first responsive layout
-- ✅ SEO-friendly with canonical URLs and OpenGraph data
+- &#9989; SEO-friendly with canonical URLs and OpenGraph data
-- ✅ Sitemap support
+- &#9989; Sitemap support
-- ✅ RSS Feed support
+- &#9989; RSS Feed support
-- ✅ Markdown & MDX support
+- &#9989; Markdown & MDX support

 ## Template Integrations